-Fidelity National Title Group ("FNT" or the "Company") is one of the largest title insurance companies in the United States.
+Fidelity National Title Group ("FNT" or the "Company") is one of the largest title insurance companies in the United States, with an approximate 29.0% national market share in 2005.
 Our title insurance underwriters - Fidelity National Title, Chicago Title, Ticor Title, Security Union Title and Alamo Title - together issue all of the Company's title insurance policies in 49 states, the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands, and in Canada and Mexico.
 We operate our business through a single segment, title and escrow, and do not generate significant revenue outside the United States.